 Additionally, roughly two-thirds of consumers are willing to pay more for sustainable brands, according to a 2015 Nielsen report.
 Google also witnessed an eightfold rise in searches for “plant-based diets” in the last two years, and a quintupling in the number of searches for “zero waste.”
 This mindfulness extends beyond sustainability, from fair working conditions to charitable donations.

-Ethical shoppers also want to support or partner with businesses that are doing philanthropic works, but with unemployment through the roof and so many needs not being met around the country, now is the time to double down on charitable giving, especially as the holidays approach.
+Ethical shoppers also want to support or partner with businesses that are doing philanthropic work, but with unemployment through the roof and so many needs not being met around the world, now is the time to double down on charitable giving, especially as the festive season approaches.

 Read on to learn more about how to reach this type of shopper this holiday season.

 Get valuable insights from Square experts on how to sell this season.

 Who are ethical shoppers?

 According to a Slickdeals April 2020 survey, nearly three in four (72 percent) respondents said that buying something impulsively during the pandemic has positively affected their mood.
 For ethical shoppers, they want choices where they feel like they’re doing their part to make the world a better place.
 Here’s what you need to know about them.

 They put their money where their mouth is.
 According to Wunderman Thompson research, 91% of shoppers want brands to use sustainable ingredients and 92% believe sustainable business practices should be standard.